alshdavid-labs/portfolio/README.md

 I am using a very primitive method of managing the services on the EC2 instance, simply running the node server using docker-compose and triggering a fresh pull from the CI pipeline after a new image has been built.

 Docker images are stored in AWS's Docker image registry (ECR)

+I went this route because it was more cost effective and the workload isn't large enough to warrant a more elaborate auto-scaling solution.

+I am using Amazon's new A1 instance type, which is an ARM based instance.
+Small adjustments had to be made to accommodate the instruction set - mainly, compiling my docker images to work on ARM based machines.

+### Conclusions

+Working on the Marshall Installs project has been an incredible experience.
+I feel very lucky to have been given the opportunity to develop it and extremely proud that it has been such a reliable service.

+Carl, the owner of Marshall Installs, is happy with the results and frequently contracts me to build improvements.

 ### Endorsements